 Application and admission for BSc Human Resource Studies: People Management

-You can review a list of most commonly accepted diplomas on our website, or, if your diploma is not listed, submit an application and our Admissions Office will give you further advice.
+You can review a list of most commonly accepted diplomas on our website.

 English language requirements

-In order to be successful in the program, you must have sufficient knowledge of mathematics.
-Specific requirements vary according to the educational system in each country.
-However, as a general rule, you are required to have followed mathematics up to and including the last year of high school.
+However, as a general rule, you must have had mathematics up to and including the last year of high school.

-Are you unsure whether the level of maths you took is sufficient?
-If you are interested in our program, we would encourage you to apply.
-By submitting an application, our Admissions Office can check your level and give you further advice.
+Are you uncertain whether your level of mathematics is sufficient?
+If you are interested in our program, we encourage you to apply.
+By submitting your application, our International Admissions Team can assess your level and give you further advice.

 As a student of Human Resource Studies: People Management, you will all contribute to the quality of your own - and each other’s - learning experience.
 Our admission process ensures you will be studying alongside other interesting, ambitious and globally-minded students.

-For this Bachelor we seek candidates who display:
+For this Bachelor's program we seek candidates who display:

 - Ambition and the desire for intellectual challenge and personal development.